sami-chaaban/alphascreen/README.md

 **```--ignore_self```**

 Ignore any instances of a protein being predicted against itself.
 Useful when using the *--exhaustive* option with two identical columns of proteins to predict everything against everything while ignoring self.
+This does not include dimerization.

 **```--dimerize```** *```uniprot-id```* or *```uniprot-ids.txt```*